openstack/openstack-manuals/doc/user-guide-admin/source/cli_manage_flavors.rst

-   Here is an example with additional optional parameters filled in that creates a public ``extra tin`` flavor that automatically gets an ID assigned, with 256 MB memory, no disk space, and one VCPU.
+   Here is an example with additional optional parameters filled in that creates a public ``extra tiny`` flavor that automatically gets an ID assigned, with 256 MB memory, no disk space, and one VCPU.
 The rxtx-factor indicates the slice of bandwidth that the instances with this flavor can